 New Ecologies

-I wander rivers and coastlines, observing novel plant communities surviving in distressed lands and waters.
-Collected fibers and sediment turns into paper pulp, which coats discarded electrical wire.
+Collected plant fibers and seaweeds turn into paper pulp, which coats discarded electrical and communication wire.
 I make many small, abstract sculptures of plant forms and water.
+In a stream of consciousness, I connect the fragments to reveal new amalgamations of spiritual resonance.

 COMMON REED MOVEMENTS